georgeottens/AppliedDataScience/ResearchProject/Evaluation.md

 ### 2. Evaluation
-Given several clear and motivated directions for future work

 When this project is completed, there is a specific kind of model which will predict the number of parcels for a certain amount of time.
 The accuracy of the model is yet to be defined.